Gathika94/SPGM/README.md

-The code of SPGM.
-The paper was accepted for publication.
+The code related to the paper "Solving Partial Graph Matching as a Stable Matching Problem" (AJCAI 2025)